How Schools Can Navigate Trump's Immigration Policies

 Now that immigration officers are no longer discouraged from making arrests or conducting interrogations at schools, bus stops, and child care centers, educators are asking: what now?

 On Jan.
-21 the U.S. Department of Homeland Security removed a 13-year-old immigration enforcement policy on sensitive locations or protected areas, which included schools and related locations.
+21 the U.S. Department of Homeland Security scrapped a 13-year-old immigration enforcement policy on sensitive locations or protected areas, which included schools and related locations.

-According to legal experts, regardless of the federal policy change—one component of President Donald Trump’s far-reaching efforts to deport people who are in the U.S. unlawfully, immigrant students and families, including those who are undocumented, still have rights under U.S. law.
+Regardless of that federal policy change—which is one component of President Donald Trump’s far-reaching efforts to deport people who are in the U.S. unlawfully—immigrant students and families, including those who are undocumented, still have rights under U.S. law, legal experts say.
 That includes the constitutional right to a free, public education as determined by the 1982 U.S. Supreme Court decision in the Plyler v.
 Doe case.
 Student records also remain protected by federal laws such as the Family Educational Rights and Privacy Act.

 Legal experts, immigration advocates, and educators alike say there are a number of things schools can currently do to protect students’ and families’ rights and ensure their safe access to education.